 Frederic Sackrider Remington (1861-1909) – An American painter, illustrator, sculptor, and writer specializing in depictions of the Old American West, specifically concentrating on the last quarter of the 19th century American West and images of cowboys, American Indians, and the U. S. Cavalry.

 Norman Percevel Rockwell (1894-1978) – A 20th-century American painter and illustrator, his works have enjoyed a broad appeal in the United States, where he is most famous for the cover illustrations of everyday life scenarios he created for The Saturday Evening Post.

 Charles Marion Russell (1864-1926) – An artist of the Old American West, Russell created more than 2,000 paintings of cowboys, Indians, and landscapes set in the Western United States, in addition to bronze sculptures.
 Known as “the cowboy artist,” Russell was also a storyteller and author.

 Gilbert Charles Stuart (1755-1828) – An American painter from Rhode Island, Stuart was declared the “Father of American Portraiture” by his contemporaries because he portrayed virtually all the notable men and women of the Federal period in the United States.

-Henry Ossawa Tanner (1859-1937) – An African American artist best known for his style of painting and the African American painter to gain international acclaim.
+Henry Ossawa Tanner (1859-1937) – An African American artist who is best known for his style of painting and the African American painter gained international acclaim.

-William Brooke Thomas Trego (1858–1909) – An American painter best known for his historical military subjects, in particular scenes of the American Revolution and Civil War.
+William Brooke Thomas Trego (1858–1909) – An American painter best known for his historical military subjects, particularly scenes of the American Revolution and Civil War.